sveinpg/build-your-own-react/README.md

 );
 ```

-..should result in a `div` element with the text `Hello world!` inside it.
+...should result in a `div` element with the text `Hello world!` inside it.

 ```html
 <div id="root">